Chichester District: Councillors and wards

+Premises

+The council is based at East Pallant House, on East Pallant in the centre of Chichester.
+The oldest part of the building was originally a large house, which had subsequently served as the headquarters of the old Chichester Rural District Council prior to the 1974 reorganisation.
+Large modern extensions have since been added to the building.

 Geography

 Chichester District occupies the western part of West Sussex, bordering on Hampshire to the west and Surrey to the north.
 The districts of Arun and Horsham abut to the east; the English Channel to the south.
 The district is divided by the South Downs escarpment, with the northern part being in the Weald, composed of a mixture of sandstone ridges and low-lying clays known as the Western Weald.
 To the south the dip slope of the downs falls gently to a flat coastal plain and the sea.
 The Western Weald is drained by the River Arun and its tributaries including the rivers Lox, Kird and especially the River Rother and its tributaries the River Lod and the Haslingbourne Stream.
 On the northern boundary Blackdown is the highest point in Sussex, while further east around Loxwood the land is low and quite flat.
 The south of the district has many permeable chalk and gravel areas and is drained by two winterbournes, the River Lavant and River Ems, which are usually dry in the summer.
 The large inlet known as Chichester Harbour and the headland of Selsey Bill are conspicuous features of the coast.

 The district, apart from the few main roads, is generally rural in character, as can be seen by the number of villages within it.
 Apart from the coastal strip there are few main roads, and the erstwhile railways which once served Midhurst have long been closed.